The adults in our family do all of our work – and most of our recreation – via laptop and phone.

 Video games for history and geography

 - Hidden Mysteries games – This series, for either PC, Wii or Nintendo DS, is in some ways comparable to my favorite Facebook time-waster, Hidden Chronicles, where you find objects in a whole bunch of different scenes.
 Except, guess what?
 THIS series comes complete with serious history facts, as well as some bonus logic puzzles that you really have to think to work through!
 We had gotten the Civil War and Buckingham Palace combo pack, I think at our library’s discount media sale, for something like a dollar.
-And Sarah loved them!
-She was telling me all about letters written from Antietam and how the Changing of the Guard works!
-For Christmas, she asked for and received another combo pack, this one featuring her favorite historical topic from the past year.
+And Ashar loved them!
+He was telling me all about letters written from Antietam and how the Changing of the Guard works!
+For Christmas, he asked for and received another combo pack, this one featuring her favorite historical topic from the past year.
 It was a Titanic and White House set, again surprisingly fact-filled.
 There are some more in this series I’d like to pick up after trying these discs – Notre Dame and the Salem Witch Trials among them!
-I think they’d really spark Sarah’s interest, because she can and does play the others for more than an hour at a time!
+I think they’d really spark Ashar’s interest, because he can and does play the others for more than an hour at a time!

 - The Oregon Trail – C’mon, you didn’t play this in the fourth grade obsessively, like I did, scrambling to earn computer time in class so you could sit on that ridiculous plastic chair and look at that boxy screen full of wagons and oxen??
 OK, nostalgia time is over, but this truly is a great game straight out of history.
 Apparently now you can get various computer versions of this, as well as a 3DS and Wii version, and even apps for your phone.
 (There’s a whole list here.)